falcosecurity/falco/README.md

 `./rules/falco_rules.yaml` as a starting point - you can (and will likely want!) to adapt it to your environment.

-When developing rules, one helpful feature is Falco's ability to read trace files saved by sysdig.
-This allows you to "record" the offending behavior once, and replay it with Falco as many times as needed while tweaking your rules.
+When developing rules, one helpful feature is falco's ability to read trace files saved by sysdig.
+This allows you to "record" the offending behavior once, and replay it with falco as many times as needed while tweaking your rules.

-Once deployed, Falco uses the Sysdig kernel module and userspace libraries to watch for any events matching one of the conditions defined in the rule file.
+Once deployed, falco uses the Sysdig kernel module and userspace libraries to watch for any events matching one of the conditions defined in the rule file.
 If a matching event occurs, a notification is written to the the configured output(s).